ianrenton/ianrenton.com/www/cv/index.md

 <table cellspacing="0"><tr><td>
 Feb&nbsp;2014 &mdash; Present
 </td><td>
-<p><b>Principal Software engineer at (Current Employer)</b></p>
+<p><b>Principal Software Engineer at (Current Employer)</b></p>
 <p>Lead engineer for £1M+ of software effort on a major £15M+ "game-changer" project for the company.
-Produced customer-focused technical documentation at the bid stage to help secure the work, followed by the full range of reuirements, architectural design, detailed design and test documentation during the design phase of the project.</p>
+Produced customer-focused technical documentation at the bid stage to help secure the work, followed by the full range of requirements, architectural design, detailed design and test documentation during the design phase of the project.</p>
-<p>Currently leading a team of 4 to develop the software applications during the first half of 2016, with trials and testing to begin in July.</p>
+<p>Currently leading a team of 4 to develop the software applications during the first half of 2016, with trials and testing to begin in the summer.
+Interviewed and selected new members of the team.</p>
 </td></tr><tr><td>

 Oct&nbsp;2009 &mdash; Feb&nbsp;2014
 </td><td>
-<p><b>Software engineer at (Current Employer)</b></p>
+<p><b>Software Engineer at (Current Employer)</b></p>
 <p>Lead developer of my company’s vehicle autonomy software and front-end GIS application, with responsibilities including requirements management, cost estimation, test & evaluation and roadmap planning.</p>
 <p>Specialised in user experience and User Interface design as part of the company’s newly-created HMI & Control team.</p>
 <p>Led small teams of developers on a number of larger projects.</p>